 Both incidence and mortality for invasive cancer of the cervix have declined steadily in this country over the past three decades.
 The U.S. incidence rates are generally lower than other parts of the world, such as India and South America.
-These trends are largely due to successful use of Pap smears to detect premalignant changes or early cancer.
-However, in spite of our ability to prevent this cancer, an estimated 15,700 women in the U.S. were diagnosed with cervical cancer and 4,900 died from it in 1996.
-Additionally, African American women are nearly twice as likely to get cervical cancer as White women.
+These trends are largely due to successful use of Pap smears to detect pre-malignant changes or early cancer.
+However, in spite of our ability to prevent this cancer, according to the 1998 American Cancer Society, Cancer Facts & Figures, an estimated 13,700 women in the U.S. were diagnosed with cervical cancer and the National Center for Health Statistics (NCHS) reports that 4,340 women died from this disease.
+Additionally, African American women have a higher rate of cervical cancer than White women.